Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/TESTING.md

 **`style.css`**: [0 Error & 1 Warning](https://github.com/Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/blob/master/readme/testing/css/test-style.png)

 - 1 warning is related to WebKit, which is one of [web browser rendering engines](https://stackoverflow.com/questions/3468154/what-is-webkit-and-how-is-it-related-to-css).
-By looking at the [Stack Overflow](https://stackoverflow.com/questions/52490004/what-are-all-of-these-w3c-css-validation-warnings-about) post and a [Code Institue Slack](https://github.com/Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/blob/master/readme/testing/css/webkit.png) thread, no further actions are required so decide to leave as it is
+By looking at the [Stack Overflow](https://stackoverflow.com/questions/52490004/what-are-all-of-these-w3c-css-validation-warnings-about) post and a [Code Institue Slack](https://github.com/Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/blob/master/readme/testing/css/webkit.png) threads, no further actions are required so decide to leave as it is

+---

 ### JavaScript